Salil Gewali: Great Minds on India

+The Nepali edition of Great Minds on India was translated by Dr. Govinda Raj Bhattarai, Head of the Department of English at Tribhuvan University in Kathmandu.
+The edition was formally launched in 2013 by Dr. Jaya Raj Acharya, a scholar and former Ambassador of Nepal to the United Nations.

 Arabic edition

-On October 4, 2024, the Arabic edition of Great Minds on India was officially launched in Doha, Qatar, at a literary event hosted by Anjuman Muhibban-E-Urdu-Hind in the presence of eminent writers, media journalists, and filmmakers from Qatar, Pakistan, and India.
+On 4 October 2024, the Arabic edition of Great Minds on India was officially launched in Doha, Qatar, at a literary event hosted by Anjuman Muhibban-E-Urdu-Hind in the presence of eminent writers, media journalists, and filmmakers from Qatar, Pakistan, and India.
 The Arabic translation was carried out by Prof. Mohammed Ramzan Ali Miya, a noted writer from Doha, while the edition was edited by Hamdan Bin Rashid of Madrid, Spain.
 Prior to this, the book was also released in Dubai by renowned business magnate and philanthropist Dr. Bu Abdullah.
 The title was published by Dr. APJ Abdul Kalam Foundation, Howrah, West Bengal.

 Punjabi edition

-On April 7, 2025, the Punjabi edition of Great Minds on India was launched in Patiala, Punjab, by eminent poet and writer Jaswant Singh Zafar, who also serves as the Director of the Language Department, Government of Punjab.
+On 7 April 2025, the Punjabi edition of Great Minds on India was launched in Patiala, Punjab, by eminent poet and writer Jaswant Singh Zafar, who also serves as the Director of the Language Department, Government of Punjab.
 The book was translated from its original English version to Punjabi by Assistant Director Shri Aalok Chawla of the Language Department, featuring a foreword by former Director Dr. Veerpal Kaur.

-Governments of Karnataka and Assam have also consented to translate Great Minds on India into their respective states’ official languages such as— Kannada and Assamese.
+Governments of Karnataka and Assam have also consented to translate Great Minds on India into their respective states' official languages such as— Kannada and Assamese.
 The book has also been prescribed by some schools in India and academic institutes run by NRIs in Virginia, USA.

 Reception

-In 2019, the Ministry of External Affairs, Government of India, acquired Great Minds on India for placement in embassy libraries worldwide, acknowledging its role in showcasing India’s philosophical and cultural legacy to global audiences.
+In 2019, the Ministry of External Affairs, Government of India, acquired Great Minds on India for placement in embassy libraries worldwide, acknowledging its role in showcasing India's philosophical and cultural legacy to global audiences.

 NASA Chief Scientist and Director Dr. Kamlesh Lulla of Houston comments on the book:

-“Once in a while, a rare and thoughtful publication comes to life that transforms you, enlightens you, and enriches your knowledge.
-Mr. Salil Gewali’s Great Minds on India is such a publication.
-Its timely arrival offers readers deep insights into India’s immense contributions to global thought, through the words of some of the world’s greatest minds.”
+"Once in a while, a rare and thoughtful publication comes to life that transforms you, enlightens you, and enriches your knowledge.
+Mr. Salil Gewali's Great Minds on India is such a publication.
+Its timely arrival offers readers deep insights into India's immense contributions to global thought, through the words of some of the world's greatest minds."

+At the International Conference in March 2026, the Rajiv Gandhi Cancer Institute and Research Centre in New Delhi presented copies of Great Minds on India to all national and international dignitaries.